amritb/amritbera.com/content/journal/minikube-insecure-registry.md

 Authors: Amrit Bera
 Summary: Setting insecure docker registry with minikube for local development

-Many a times we like to develop kubernetes applications locally and deploy it to minikube for testing purposes.
+Often we like to develop kubernetes applications locally and deploy it to minikube for testing purposes.
 The workflow involves:

 - Edit code (& compile)
 - Build & tag docker image
-- Push the image to local registry
+- Push the image to a local registry
+- Update image tag in the deployment yaml
-- Execute kubectl / helm deployment
+- Execute kubectl / helm upgrade on the local minikube cluster

 To achieve this, we need to have a local docker registry running on minikube, configure docker daemon and deployments correctly.
 For this tutorial I am using kubernets `v1.12.6` and minikube `v0.35.0`.